Ant Hills Ruining Your Lawn?

 Natural Ant Deterrents

-Strong-smelling substances like peppermint oil, cinnamon, or citrus peel are said to deter ants.
-They may discourage ants from specific spots but won’t eliminate established colonies.
+- Strong-smelling substances like peppermint oil, cinnamon, or citrus may deter specific spots but won’t eliminate established colonies

 Living With Lawn Ants

-In wilder garden areas or meadow lawns, ant hills add character and support biodiversity.
-Yellow meadow ant hills in old grassland can be centuries old and are protected in some conservation contexts.
+Consider whether ant hills truly need control.
+Ants provide beneficial functions: they aerate soil, recycle organic matter, and feed birds.
+In wilder garden areas or meadow lawns, hills add character and support biodiversity.
+Yellow meadow ant hills in old grassland can be centuries old and receive protection in conservation contexts.
+Formal lawns justify control; relaxed gardens may only need regular brushing for mowing practicality.

 Repairing Ant Hill Damage